-- 1. Type icon: An icon indicating the type of resource for this URL.
-There are icons for web pages (♠), text files (♠), images (♥), forwards (♣) and errors (♠). - 2.
-Title: A logical name for the item.
+- 1. Title: A logical name for the item.
 For web pages, the title will be extracted from the document.
 For other resources, a best-guess will be made, such as a filename.
-If the same resource appears multiple times, the titles will be numbered to avoid confusion. - 3.
+If the same resource appears multiple times, the titles will be numbered to avoid confusion. - 2.
 Size: the size of the item (in bytes).
-For web pages, this is the total size of all items in the page. - 4.
-Duration: the amount of time taken to load the item.
+For web pages, this is the total size of all items in the page.

+- 3. Duration: the amount of time taken to load the item.
 For web pages, this is the total time taken to load all items on the page.
-The format is MM:SS:mmm (minutes, seconds, milliseconds). - 5.
-Status: the HTTP code received in the response from the server.
+The format is MM:SS:mmm (minutes, seconds, milliseconds). - 4.
+Goal: The performance goal configured for this item.
+Blank if no goal has been configured. - 5.
+Think Time: The amount of time the Virtual User will pause between pages (to emulate the time the user spend reading the page or entering data).
+Applies only to web pages. - 6.
+Status: the HTTP code received in the response from the server. - 7.

-- 6. SSL: displays a locked icon ( ) if the transaction is with a secure site. - 7.
 URL: the URL of the item, preceded by an icon representing the type of item (e.g. text, graphics). - 8.
-Performance Goal warnings: If a performance goal failed for an item in the testcase, a warning icon (•) is displayed at the beginning of the column.
-Placing the mouse over the icon shows the cause of the performance warning. - 9.
+Type icon: An icon indicating the type of resource for this URL.
+There are icons for web pages (), text files (), images (), forwards () and errors (). - 9.
+Performance Goal warnings: If a performance goal failed for an item in the testcase, a warning icon (9) is displayed at the beginning of the column.
+Placing the mouse over the icon shows the cause of the performance warning. - 10.
+SSL: displays a locked icon () if the transaction is with a secure site. - 11.
 Replay list: displays the replays that have been performed for this testcase.
-See the Replay selection section, below, for more details. - 10.
-Editor menu: the pull down menu at the upper right corner of the Testcase Editor panel can be used to select comparisons, configure the testcase for replay, open charts, and modify the visible table columns.
+See the Replay selection section, below, for more details. - 12.
+Testcase Size: Shows the total size of the testcase, in bytes.
+The tooltip shows the total number of pages and transactions. - 13.
+Testcase Total Page Duration: Shows the total amount of time take to load all pages in the testcase during the recording. - 14.
+Testcase Duration: Shows the total time in the recording, including page load time and think time. - 15.
+Editor menu: the pull down menu at the upper right corner of the Testcase Editor panel can be used to select comparisons, configure the testcase for replay, open the testcase report, and modify the visible table columns.